‘I’m an OB/GYN, and This Is Exactly What Happens When You Decide To Start Going Braless’

 1. Improved muscle tone and breast shape

-The common misconception that going braless for an extended period of time makes your breasts sag is, in reality, the opposite: "Women who have gone long periods without wearing a bra often report that this leads their breasts to being firmer, rounder, and perkier over time," says Dr. Sekhon.
+The common misconception that going braless for an extended period of time makes your breasts sag is simply not the reality.
+In fact, many of Dr. Sekhon's patients have reported that not wearing a bra for long periods led to firmer, rounder, and perkier breasts.
 At first, those with heavier or fuller breasts may feel more back strain when not wearing a bra, though.
 "It can take weeks to months to build up the strength in their chest and back muscles for the breasts to become well supported without a bra," she tells me.

 2. Better circulation